Audit Committee Charter

 I. Purpose

-The purpose of the Audit Committee of the Board of Directors (the “Committee”) is to represent and assist the Board in oversight of (a) the quality and integrity of the California Water Service Group (“Company”)’s financial statements; (b) the Company’s compliance with legal, environmental, regulatory and reporting requirements; (c) the qualifications, performance and independence of the Company’s Independent Registered Public Accounting Firm (“IRPAF”); (d) the Company’s internal audit function; (e) cybersecurity risk; and (f) third party supplier risk.
-The Committee shall also oversee the preparation of the report required by the rules of the Securities and Exchange Commission (“SEC”) to be included in the Company’s annual proxy statement.
+The purpose of the Audit Committee (the “Committee”) of the Board of Directors (the “Board”) is to represent and assist the Board in oversight of (a) the quality and integrity of the California Water Service Group (“Company”)’s financial statements; (b) the Company’s compliance with its reporting requirements with the Securities and Exchange Commission (the “SEC”); (c) the qualifications, performance and independence of the Company’s Independent Registered Public Accounting Firm (“IRPAF”); (d) the Company’s internal audit function; (e) cybersecurity risk; and (f) third party supplier risk.
+The Committee shall also oversee the preparation of the report required by the rules of the SEC to be included in the Company’s annual proxy statement.

 II.
 Committee Membership